kanstantsin-bucha/FeathersjsClientSwift/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You could use local featherjs server by cloninig this repo https://github.com/truebucha/FeathersjsTestApp

 ## HOWTO use http transport